 So I say all that by way of explaining I care that Grady has been facing a situation that is life-changing hard for him.
 From the perspective of community, that is not odd.
 Communities care about their leaders.

 Dana was telling me about a Stafford Beer book (that I haven't read but which we apparently have--frankly, I have no idea how many thousands of books we have collected across the expanse of two adults and two children's acquisitive cognitive journeys), in which Beer used colored paper to code the content--a color for personal stuff like experiences, thoughts, poetry; a different color for formal papers; and so forth.
 (My encounters with Beer have been as an operations researcher and systems thinker).
 There is an inclination to tell one's story, and an inclination to read the story of interesting people; wide awake, exploratory people.

-And speaking of Ryan (10), he hit a milestone yesterday, for it was the first time he beat Dana at something physical.
-It was Ryan's first 5km competitive run, and he beat Dana by a minute!
+And speaking of my son (10), he hit a milestone yesterday, for it was the first time he beat Dana at something physical.
+It was his first 5km competitive run, and he beat Dana by a minute!
 He was the first kid in, and beat many hundreds of adults too.
 Alternately put, only 102 adults beat him.
 He's a small kid so at a disadvantage on sprints, but he sure comes into his own over a distance.
-In a list of "rules of household conduct" Ryan and Sara put together a few months ago, they wrote "Adults should let children win."
-Now we enter a new era; one in which we have to work hard to barely keep up!
-Their last rule?
-"Do not disable lavatory smoke detectors!"
-It was a joke from our young world-travelers but...
-I guess, we're not so far off needing that one!

 9/14/08 Trends to Put on the Radar